MakeUC/makeuc-website/DEVELOPMENT.md

 - Docker daemon not working.
 I've encountered this bug a while ago (like 2023) with Docker Desktop.
 Basically, Docker Desktop cannot tunnel to WSL and give it access to Docker.
 I believe Rancher Desktop plays nicer with WSL, so use that instead.
 Otherwise, look up how to tunnel Docker to WSL with Docker Desktop/Rancher Desktop.
 You can check whether Docker is accessible within WSL by running `docker --version` inside WSL and see if the command executes.

+- When running WSL from Windows if the directory is `/mnt/c/...` make sure to run `cd` to set the directory to ` /home/<user>` then clone the following repository inside this directory.
+Finally you can use the `Dev Containers: Reopen in Container` through ubuntu instead of `windows`

 #### Linux Known Bugs